ufs-community/ufs-weather-model/doc/UsersGuide/source/HSDcontainer.rst

 Running UFS WM Idealized Cases in a Container
 **********************************************

 This chapter provides instructions for running the Unified Forecast System (:term:`UFS`) Weather Model (WM) Hierarchical System Develop (HSD) cases using a `Singularity/Apptainer <https://apptainer.org/docs/user/latest/>`_ container.
 Normally, the details of building and running Earth system models will vary based on the computing platform because there are many possible combinations of operating systems, compilers, :term:`MPIs <MPI>`, and package versions available.
 Installation via Singularity/Apptainer container reduces this variability and allows for a smoother experience building and running the UFS WM.
-This approach is recommended for users not running the UFS WM on a supported :wm-wiki:`Level 1 <Regression-Test-Policy-for-Weather-Model-Platforms-and-Compilers>` system (e.g., Hera, Orion).
+This approach is recommended for users not running the UFS WM on a supported :wm-wiki:`Level 1 <Regression-Test-Policy-for-Weather-Model-Platforms-and-Compilers>` system (e.g., Ursa, Orion).

 This chapter provides instructions for building and running the Unified Forecast System UFS WM HSD cases using a container.
 Currently, users can select from the following cases: